sunfishcode/eyra/README.md

 [TRACE origin::program] Program exiting with status `0`
 ```

-## Known Limitations

-Known limitations in `Eyra` include:

- - Dynamic linking isn't implemented yet.
- - Many libc C functions that aren't typically needed by most Rust programs
-   aren't implemented yet.

 ## Compatibility with `-Zbuild-std`

-Eyra works with `-Zbuild-std`, however the `std` trick used above doesn't work,
+Eyra works with `-Zbuild-std`, however the `--rename=std` trick used above
-so it's necessary to instead use this `cargo add` invocation:
+doesn't work, so it's necessary to instead use this `cargo add` invocation:

 ```console
 cargo add eyra